It’s not the hours you put in, but rather what you put into those hours.

 Here are some suggestions that will get you thinking in the right direction:

-Improve Critical Time Management Skill Areas
+9 Critical Time Management Skills

 The following are a set of skills we must all work on improving throughout our days in order to become a far more effective and efficient time manager.